 Integrating HR and payroll systems is also a well-trodden path: other organisations will have been there before you, meaning any kinks in the integration process are likely to have been ironed out.

 You might already have integrated your applicant tracking system (ATS) with your central HR system, but have you considered other recruitment-focused systems that could make your hiring procedures even quicker and more effective?

-Choosing to integrate your ATS and central HR system with specialist applications focused on aspects such as pre-hiring assessments and psychometric tests can really help to streamline the candidate experience – giving candidates a more positive impression of your organisation, which could be crucial when they are deciding which role they want to accept.
+Choosing to integrate your HR and recruitment software with specialist applications focused on aspects such as pre-hiring assessments and psychometric tests can really help to streamline the candidate experience – giving candidates a more positive impression of your organisation, which could be crucial when they are deciding which role they want to accept.
 Integrated HR and recruitment helps your teams too, by ensuring that all data related to each candidate is stored in a single place, giving you a comprehensive picture of their skills and experience.

 If it’s time to hire and the level of recruitment-related admin that you need to reduce, you might want to integrate your ATS directly with popular job boards and social media channels – making it easy to share your vacancies at the click of a button.

 If you’re focused on delivering a brilliant employee experience for your new starters, you’ll also want to invest in new hire onboarding software, and ensure it’s integrated with your HR system.
 Onboarding software helps you communicate with new starters before their first day, including sharing information about your organisation’s mission and values, important policies, and even training information.
 Its integration with your HR system will save your HR team vital admin time too, because you can use an onboarding portal such as Ciphr’s to collect important information such as bank account details, and transfer them directly into your integrated HR system.